 your own PA in order to play there then, which she did.
 I was 20,

+she was 30; it didn't last long, which was a good thing.
 But it got me going to that place of incredibly cheap beer, even

 by Austin's standards at that time.
 It was, more than anything,